You have probably heard that humus is an important part of your soil, but few people know what it is and why it is important.

 The best way to understand humus is to understand how it is formed.
 Dead plant and animal material consists of organic matter (a wide range of molecules including starches, proteins, sugars, carbohydrates, amino acids).
 When organic matter starts to decompose, these molecules are broken down into smaller molecules by the micro-organisms in the soil (mostly bacteria and fungi).
 This is a complex process called humification.

 At some point, all of the good stuff in the organic matter is used up and some molecules remain that can’t be used by micro-organisms or plants.
 This remaining material is called humus.
 It consists mostly of carbon and so it is still organic, but micro-organisms just can decompose it any further.
 Humus is so stable that it can persist in the soil for hundreds of years.
-Humification affects the development of the soil by determining its colour.
-Soils with a dark brown to black colour are usually high in humus content.
+Humification affects the development of the soil by determining its color.
+Soils with a dark brown to black color are usually high in humus content.
 The dark color of humus helps to warm up cold soils in the spring.

 Humus is like a big sponge that can hold up to 90% of it’s weight in water.
 This water holding capacity of humus is why humus rich soil will remain moist for weeks longer than soil without humus.
 Humus has a negative charge which means that many of the nutrients plants require stick to humus, including ammonium (source of nitrogen), calcium, magnesium, phosphorous and other positive charged elements.
 The humus sponge holds onto these nutrients and prevents rain from washing them away.
 When a plant root comes in contact with it, the plant root is able to remove the nutrients from the humus sponge.
 The process is a bit more complicated than this, but you can think of humus as being a slow release source of fertilizer for your plants.